 Fetal Alcohol Syndrome is correlated with heart, kidney, and muscular structural issues.

 There are neurological issues that are common for children who has been exposed to alcohol while in fetal development.
+Individuals with FAS may have difficulty establishing appropriate social boundaries throughout childhood.
+They may seek excessive physical contact and be hyperactive, or they might have memory problems, have a short attention span, and have difficulties with their motor skills.
 These issues can include a wide range of intellectual disabilities including:

 - Learning problems.